As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links, view our disclosure policy for details.

 I’ve always been a very big meatloaf fan.
 That for me is pure comfort food.
 Whether it’s summer or winter, I’ll always enjoy a nice big fat juicy slice of gluten free meatloaf.

 If you’re new to low carb dieting, you might be wondering how you can make low carb meatloaves, but it’s actually not that complicated.
-For the topping, you can use a reduced sugar ketchup like this keto meatloaf recipe, or you can top your low carb meatloaf with a simple marinara sauce just like in my paleo meatloaf recipe.
+For the topping, you can use a reduced sugar ketchup like this keto meatloaf recipe, or you can top your low carb meatloaf with a simple marinara sauce or keto pizza sauce just like in my paleo meatloaf recipe.

 If you want to skip the added carbs from the tomatoes entirely, go for a bacon wrapped meatloaf stuffed with cheese instead.
 You’ll be skipping the carbs with the bacon, but just keep in mind you will be adding lots of fat, calories and protein to the final product!